Mandarin Oriental Conservatorium, Amsterdam

 • The hotel has piggybank symbols on the walls of the Van Baerle Shopping Gallery.
 It refers to the original function of the building, a bank where people saved their money.

-• In celebration of its 5th year anniversary, Conservatorium revealed its own tulip that is grown on the estate.
+• In celebration of its 5th year anniversary, Mandarin Oriental Conservatorium, Amsterdam revealed its own tulip that is grown on the estate.
 Every year the hotel will be dressed with over 1,000 of its bespoke tulips in celebration of the annual Tulip Festival.

 HOTEL FEATURES